Chernobyl Disaster Facts

 Comparison With Other Nuclear Disasters

 The 2011 Fukushima nuclear accident, costing $210 billion did not create as much economic damage as Chernobyl.
 It forced Japan to close 11 of its 50 nuclear reactors.
-It reduced the country's electricity generation by 40 percent.
+It reduced the country's electricity generation by 40%.
 It did not release as much radiation.